 Perkins Square*.
 This intersection is bad for numerous reasons.
-First, the people who park in front of Dunkin Donuts/Shubert's.
-Whether cars are double-parked or parked too close to the cross walk, it makes that right from East Broadway onto West Broadway a hair-raising task.
-Not to mention the maniacs in the left lane that either decide that they didn't really want to take the left onto Dorchester Street or knew all along they were gonna take the right.
+First, the people who park in front of PS Gourmet.
+Whether cars are double-parked or parked too close to the cross walk, it makes that right from Dorchester Street to East Broadway a hair-raising task.
+Not to mention the maniacs in the left lane coming from East Broadway to West Broadway that either decide that they didn’t really want to take the left onto Dorchester Street or knew all along they were gonna take the right.
 Reason number two?
 Now that the city has taken away the green arrow on Dorchester Street to make the right up the hill on East Broadway, this intersection has become even more tricky.
 Because of the removal of the green arrow, if you are coming from Dorchester Street from Stats and trying to take a left up the hill on East Broadway, you face death.
-You have cars coming at you every which way and you just hope that people don't smash into you because they've decided to ignore your blinker and drive around you instead of waiting ten seconds to let you go.
+You have cars coming at you every which way and you just hope that people don’t smash into you because they’ve decided to ignore your blinker and drive around you instead of waiting ten seconds to let you go.
 Reason number three?
 The lunatics that live by the code that no rules apply and blow right through red lights in every direction.

 Any intersection along L Street during rush hour.
 We all know that L Street is the cut through for everyone from the South Shore avoiding the nightmare that is 93 North in the morning, but honestly, would it kill people to let you cross over L Street?
 On any given morning, you may notice gridlock along L Street caused by the people who are afraid that they won’t make the light.
 They pull right up behind the car in front of them blocking the intersection when they can clearly see that someone is waiting to drive from a cross street like East Sixth across L. It’s the equivalent of giving you the middle finger.
 They may try to avoid eye contact by staring straight ahead and pretending like they don’t see us, but we know they do.
 We hope they feel shame and guilt because these causers of gridlock are complete jerks.
 Another jerk we encounter on L Street?
 People who drive around the cars that are nice enough to stop to let you make the left on East Broadway.
 Complete jerks.